cfug/dio/dio/README.md

 `Transformer` allows changes to the request/response data before it is sent/received to/from the server.
-This is only applicable for request methods 'PUT', 'POST', and 'PATCH'.
 Dio has already implemented a `BackgroundTransformer` as default, which calls `jsonDecode` in an isolate if the response is larger than 50 KB.
 If you want to customize the transformation of request/response data,